 Al Bateen Academy has been one of the few schools in Abu Dhabi to be open to WhichSchoolAdvisor.com about the academic achievements of its students - something we prize greatly, as we believe that parents should have access to this information as a key (but not sole) element of their decision-making process, in terms of the choice of school for their child(ren).

 Al Bateen Academy informed us that for the May 2019 exams for the IB Diploma programme, 44 students graduated from the IB Diploma Programme (21 boys; 23 girls; 8 UAE students).
 The average point score was 32.4 points, compared with world average of 29.63 and their own average of 32.2 a year ago.
-93% of students' in the 2019 cohort who entered for the Diploma passed the IBDP programme compared with a world average of 79% and their own figure of 90% in 2018.
-The school did not provide details of the highest point score, or a break down of the percentage of results over 40 points, 35 points and 30 points, which is the common format used for reporting the IB Diploma results globally.
+92% of students' in the 2019 cohort who entered for the Diploma passed the IBDP programme compared with a world average of 79% and their own figure of 90% in 2018.
+Two students achieved 40 points or more, placing them in the top 5% of IBDP students worldwide, whilst two-thirds of all students achieved over 30 points.

-In 2019, for iGCSE, 94% of students attained passes in 5 or more subjects at 9-4 points (A*-C).
-90% attainment in 5 or more iGCSE subjects at 9 – 5, including English and Mathematics (A*-C), and 50% of all iGCSE grades achieved were 9 or 8.
-We would like to know how many students sat the exams and how many exams were entered.
-We would also like a more detailed breakdown of the percentage of results across grade boundaries (9-8; 9-7; 9-6 and 9.4), as is the norm in reporting both GCSE and iGCSE results.
+In 2019, for iGCSE, 93% of 71 students attained passes in 5 or more subjects at 9-4 points (A*-C).
+88% attainment in 5 or more iGCSE subjects at 9 – 5, including English and Mathematics (A*-C), and 59% of all iGCSE grades achieved were 9 to 7.
+This is a significant improvement over the achievement for 2018.

 The 2018 IB results were published shortly after the school closed for the summer.
 We do know that 90% of the 49 students who sat for the IB Diploma exams in May 2018 achieved the qualification - some 44 students - compared with the global average of 79%.
 The average point score was 32.2 of 45, again above the global average of 29.78 considerably, and also ahead of the UAE average score of 31.41.

-This now appears to have ended, and we wonder whether the school will possibly consider the IB Courses or Career-related programmes as alternative pathways for students who are perhaps not so academically focused, or who plan to move directly into careers on completing their studies.
+As noted in our comments earlier in this review, Al Bateen has confirmed that it is considering offering the IB Courses or Career-related programmes, together with the BTEC qualification as alternative pathways for students who are perhaps not so academically focused, or who plan to move directly into careers on completing their studies.

 Al Bateen Academy also ensures that students receive guidance for university or college entry.
 As well as more general guidance the school sets up events such as open days, trips to different campuses, guest speakers from universities around the world and Skype meetings with university representatives.
 The process is designed to give students the clarity they need before making the life-changing decisions of which university, which course and in what country...